-Rashes can be treated with topical steroid ointments; to prevent further flare ups, discontinue use of the hair dye that caused the rash and other hair dyes or products with the same ingredients.
+Rashes can be treated with topical steroid ointments; to prevent further flare-ups, discontinue using the hair dye that caused the rash and other hair dyes or products with the same ingredients.

-- Putting a few packets of Sweet N’ Low in with your color can cut irritation and itching due to the cream of tartar and saccharin in it that helps neutralize some of the irritants.
+- Putting a few packets of Sweet N’ Low in with your color can cut irritation and itching due to the cream of tartar and saccharin in it, which helps neutralize some of the irritants.

 - Look for products like Antidot Pro, which can be added to color to help eliminate itching and burning.
 It contains an antihistamine, making it more comfortable for those with mild reactions to color.

 - Avoid contact between the hair and skin when washing and drying the hair.